EndPointCorp/end-point-blog/2018/03/01/vue-router-in-ecommerce.html.md

 author: Steph Skardal
 title: "Vue in Ecommerce: Routing and Persistence"
 tags: ecommerce, vue, javascript, open-source
+gh_issue_number: 1387
 ---

 <img src="/blog/2018/03/01/vue-router-in-ecommerce/vue-shop.png" alt="Vue Shop created by Matheus Azzi" /><br />

-I recently wrote about [Vue in Ecommerce](http://www.endpoint.com/blog) and pointed to a handful of references to get started.
-Today, I’ll talk about using [vue-router](https://router.vuejs.org/en/) in a small Ecommerce application, combined with [vuex-persist](https://www.npmjs.com/package/vuex-persist) for state storage.
+I recently wrote about [Vue in Ecommerce](/blog/2018/02/19/vue-in-ecommerce) and pointed to a handful of references to get started.
+Today, I’ll talk about using [vue-router](https://router.vuejs.org/en/) in a small ecommerce application, combined with [vuex-persist](https://www.npmjs.com/package/vuex-persist) for state storage.

 I forked this [Vue Shop on GitHub](https://github.com/matheusazzi/shop-vue) from Matheus Azzi.
 It was a great starting point for to see how basic component organization and state management might look in a Vue ecommerce application, but it is a single page ecommerce app with no separate page for a product detail, checkout, or static pages, so here I go into some details on routing and persistence in a Vue ecommerce application.